nschan/syri_gggenomes/parse.md

 ![](parse_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-This is probably ok for the comparison of small-ish regions, but not extremely appealing for whole genomes.

 ## With polygons

 `gggenomes::geom_link()` currently draws simple rectangles.
-An alternative is to draw links using polygons.
-These polygons are computed during parsing (unless `no_polygons` is set to `TRUE`).
+An alternative is to draw sequence relationships using polygons.
+These polygons are computed during parsing (unless `no_polygons` is set to `TRUE`) and returned in a dataframe in the `$polys` slot of the list.

 ``` r
 gggenomes::gggenomes(seqs = dat$seqs,